-Based on these reference articles, a conventional IC Engine Vehicle is converted into a hybrid vehicle with independent modes of operation namely IC engine mode and electrical mode.
-For this, a Brush-Less DC (BLDC) motor has been designed based on the design specifications and the earlier work done by the authors Thenmozhi et.al [14-16].
-In this paper [17], the effect of permanent magnet material selection, and its geometric properties on the cogging torque had been studied by the authors using Ansys software.
+Based on these reference articles, a conventional IC engine vehicle is converted into a hybrid vehicle with independent modes of operation namely IC engine mode and electrical mode.
+For this, a brushless DC (BLDC) motor has been designed based on the design specifications and the earlier work done by the authors Thenmozhi et al. [14-16].
+In this paper [17], the effect of permanent magnet material selection, and its geometric properties on the cogging torque was studied by the authors using Ansys software.
 The flux density observed with ceramic-5 magnets was poor, but the use of Neodymium Iron Boron-35 B resulted in an increased flux density.
 The analysis revealed that the cogging torque diminishes as the magnet supports increase.

 The authors [18] used a genetic algorithm for reducing cogging torque.
-Research [19] has demonstrated that core materials of high grade and cost do not necessarily lead to enhanced efficiency in electric motors.
-This paper [20] presents an explanation of the interaction between core materials and the magnet material through the application of Finite Element Analysis.
-Challenges faced by Electric scooters as given by the authors [21] are efficiency, cost-effectiveness, and feature implementation, all of which are interrelated.
+Research [19] demonstrated that core materials of high grade and cost did not necessarily lead to enhanced efficiency in electric motors.
+This paper [20] presents an explanation of the interaction between core materials and the magnet material through the application of finite element analysis.
+The authors list the following challenges faced by electric scooters: efficiency, cost-effectiveness, and feature implementation, all of which are interrelated [21].
 Advancements in battery technology and energy reuse will enhance the range of electric two-wheelers, while innovative designs will enable lighter, more efficient models.
 These cost-effective options will attract billions seeking profitable investments.
 The growth of the EV market in India relies on user acceptance and a shift from traditional to electric two-wheelers.
-The study proposed by the authors [22] analyses the factors influencing this transition using 522 samples and employs five models, including KNN, RF, ANN, and SVM, to predict user preferences for Electric two wheelers.
+The study proposed by the authors [22] analyses the factors influencing this transition using 522 samples and employs five models, including KNN, RF, ANN, and SVM, to predict user preferences for electric twowheelers.

-The Honda PCX hybrid scooter [23], a parallel system integrates an internal combustion engine and an electric motor, enhancing the acceleration and fuel efficiency with reduced emissions.
-It allows the starter to assist the engine for about three seconds during throttle engagement, and when not in engagement, assists the starter to charge the lithium-ion battery.
-The Yamaha Fascino hybrid 125 [24] operates mainly on smooth motor generator.
+The Honda PCX hybrid scooter [23], a parallel system integrates an internal combustion engine and an electric motor, enhancing acceleration and fuel efficiency with reduced emissions.
+It allows the starter to assist the engine for about three seconds during throttle engagement, and when not in engagement, assists the starter in charging the lithium-ion battery.
+The Yamaha Fascino hybrid 125 [24] operates mainly on a smooth motor generator.
 The generator supplies electric power with smooth starting and improved acceleration.
 This proposed HEV article started with the introduction and the literature review of BLDC motors and hybrid electric vehicle papers.
-In the second part, the design calculations of the vehicle have been carried out based on which the component selection has been made.
-Section three explains the electromagnetic simulation of BLDC motor based on the design constraints using MotorSolve software and the performance is studied and expressed.
-The fourth section includes the structural changes in the hybrid moped and its analysis.
+In Section 2, the design calculations of the vehicle were carried out based on which the component selection was based.
+Section 3 explains the electromagnetic simulation of BLDC motor based on the design constraints using MotorSolve software and the performance is studied and expressed.
+Section 4 includes the structural changes in the hybrid moped and its analysis.
 The final section elaborates on the results and discussions and finally the conclusion.

 The workflow of the development of HEV is shown in Fig. 1.
 Based on the literature study, the power calculations are performed.
 The vehicle selected for conversion is a TVS XL Super moped.
-The moped has an engine capacity of 70 cc and its specification is shown in Table.
-1.
+The moped has an engine capacity of 70 cc and its specification is shown in Table 1.